How To Teach Yourself Classical Guitar (even if you live on the moon)

 Sure, you may not be paving the way to get your own show on the food network, but if you are enjoying yourself and enriching your life with the experience of trying new things and witnessing yourself progress, then who cares?

 As time goes on, and you continue to follow this routine, your learning will unfold like the layers of an onion.
-As you learn to listen more closely, you will hear new things to work on within your classical guitar music.
+As you learn to listen more closely, you will hear new things to work on within your classical guitar pieces.

 Accept the Future